w3f/Grant-Milestone-Delivery/evaluations/ScoutCoinFabrik_2_dastansam.md

 rust-analyzer failed to load workspace: Failed to read Cargo metadata from Cargo.toml file ~/scout/detectors/Cargo.toml, cargo 1.67.0 (8ecd4f20a 2023-01-10): Failed to run `"cargo" "metadata" "--format-version" "1" "--manifest-path" "~/scout/detectors/Cargo.toml" "--filter-platform" "aarch64-apple-darwin"`: `cargo metadata` exited with an error: error: manifest path `~/scout/detectors/Cargo.toml` does not exist
 ```

+I wanted to see how the extension behaves when opening vulnerable code examples in `test-cases`, but it wasn't possible.
+I think this might be the reason why.

 ### Typos in integration tests

 In the `integration_test.rs` file, there are two typos that prevent the tests from passing.
 First one is in [line 32](https://github.com/CoinFabrik/scout/blob/3dcde6d88ddbb551e4a11c64842c0beae09a968a/apps/cargo-scout-audit/tests/integration_test.rs#L32-L33), second one is in [line 124](https://github.com/CoinFabrik/scout/blob/3dcde6d88ddbb551e4a11c64842c0beae09a968a/apps/cargo-scout-audit/tests/integration_test.rs#L124).
 In both of them, `scout` should be renamed to `scout-audit`, since this is the name of the CLI tool.